Announcement

 Comments from Accident Report

 The Gazelle has a history of suffering unexplained loss of fenestron effectiveness, commonly known as ‘fenestron stall’.
-Know previous cases include ..
+Known previous cases include ..
 11 accidents plus 11 incidents in the UK military fleet.
 The majority of documented ‘fenestron stalls’ have occurred in the hover during an attempted left turn in conditions of wind speeds of 10 kts+ from astern or from the right but there have also been cases in a variety of other wind and flight conditions.

 Injuries from Accident